TheofanisB/ESP8266-Web-Server/README.md

 ## Requirements
-In order to host the server on your ESP866 you need to have the following installed:
+In order to host the server on your ESP866 you need to have the following:
-- Arduino IDE
+- Arduino IDE installed
-- ESP8266 board support package
+- ESP8266 board support package installed
 - An ESP8266 board
 - A USB-to-serial adapter or a development board with built-in USB support to connect the ESP8266 to your computer.